josh-tracey/exprimo/README.md

 # Exprimo

-Exprimo is a JavaScript evaluator written in Rust, inspired by the functionality of angular-expression-js.
+Exprimo is a JavaScript evaluator written in Rust, inspired by the functionality of angular-expressions.
 Designed to be simple and blazingly fast.

 ## Description